haron/tra/README.md

 ## Installation

-If you have [uv](https://docs.astral.sh/uv/) installed, you may skip the installation: just use `uvx trn`.
+With [uv](https://docs.astral.sh/uv/) installed, you may skip the installation: just use `uvx trn`.
 You can also install it the usual way:

 ```bash